 - Asserting or attempting to exercise any tenant right from a lease, statute, ordinance, administrative code, or court decision

 Even if the landlord and tenant both know that the tenant asserted a right, the problem may be documenting it.
-When tenants have a concern—about repairs, for example—they should never just talk to the landlord on the phone or in person.
-Tenants should follow up in writing and keep a copy of the letter or e-mail.
-Also, if tenants file a complaint with a building inspector, Consumer Protection, or another agency, they should get a copy of the report for their records as soon as possible.
+When tenants have a concern (for example, about repairs), they should never simply talk to the landlord on the phone or in person: tenants should follow up in writing and keep a copy of the letter or e-mail.
+Also, if tenants file a complaint with a building inspector, Consumer Protection, or another agency, they should get a copy of the report as soon as possible, and keep that copy for themselves.
+Whenever a landlord replies to a tenant's complaint, they should always do this in writing to document that they are following the law.

-Some things landlords do to retaliate are not illegal, like being rude to you or talking about you to the neighbors.
-Only the following actions are illegal retaliation.
+Some things landlords do to retaliate are not illegal, like being rude to their tenants or talking about them to the neighbors.
+Only the following actions qualify as illegal retaliation, if the situation meets all the other criteria.

 - Decreasing the services available to the tenant